-The European Central Bank (ECB) announced implemented a series of measures to help European Union (EU) economies weather the widening effects of the pandemic, temporarily increasing banks' liquidity provisions, as well as lowering regulatory capital and liquidity requirements.
-As part of these temporary measures, the ECB increased its targeted long-term refinancing operations (TLTRO III) under more favorable terms, as well as its financial asset purchase programme, while refraining from lowering the ultralow interest rates further.
-The temporary suspension of buffer requirements for regulatory capital and the liquidity coverage ratio (LCR) gives banks greater flexibility and additional leeway to absorb the economic impacts, such as asset-quality declines.
-Overall, the package aims to help the banks continue to finance corporates and small and medium-sized enterprises (SMEs) suffering from the effects of the pandemic.
-We believe that the ECB's measures will provide limited relief for banks and their borrowers, and that it will require significant fiscal policy measures by the EU and its member states to avert higher default rates in banks' lending books.
+All G-20 countries, including Austria, experienced severe output losses in 2020, but the contraction in some economies was sharper than in others.
+The European Central Bank (ECB) introduced a series of measures to help the EU economies weather the widening effects of the pandemic, temporarily increasing banks' liquidity provisions, as well as lowering regulatory capital and liquidity requirements.
+As part of these temporary measures, the ECB increased its targeted longer-term refinancing operations (TLTRO III) under more favourable terms, as well as its financial asset purchase programme, while refraining from lowering the ultralow interest rates further.

-Austria announced implemented a large stimulus package that complements the ECB's supportive policy actions.
+Austria implemented a large stimulus package that complemented the ECB's supportive policy actions.
 The Austrian government launched emergency corporate lending guarantee programmes and expanded short-time work subsidies.
-The measures add to automatic stabilisers that support household incomes when unemployment increases.
-We believe these policy measures will soften the negative economic effects of the coronavirus outbreak, but might not fully mitigate the credit-negative operational effects of the outbreak.
+The measures added to automatic stabilisers that support household incomes when unemployment increases.
+These policy measures have softened the negative economic effects of the pandemic, but might not fully mitigate the credit-negative operational effects that all the G-20 countries have sustained.